Regulatory actions for Nov. 1, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Sibionics.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Biora, Cessation, Chimeric, Cocrystal, Galera, Huidagene, Ionctura, Mersana, Sosei, Sparx, X4.

 Briefs